UnoBaguette/TributeTracker/README.md

 # TributeTracker

 This project is a Discord bot that tracks the total value of items and categorical totals.
-It supports both manual and external inputs for updating item values.

 ## Features

 - **Manual Input**: Users can manually input item values, which will be processed and updated in the system.
-- **External Input**: The bot can also handle data from external sources to update item values.
+- **Currency Conversion**: Users can specify both their desired currency and total other compatible currencies as they go.
-- **Total Value Calculation**: The bot calculates the total value of all items and provides categorical totals.
+- **Total Value Calculation**: The bot calculates the total value of all items and provides monthly totals.

 ## Project Structure

 ```
-discord-bot-project
+TributeTracker
 ├── bot
 │   ├── __init__.py
 │   ├── main.py